SonarTree/testracegame/improvements.md

 Create a dedicated AIController class: The AI logic is currently within the Game.update method.
 As the AI becomes more complex (e.g., avoiding obstacles, using power-ups), it would be beneficial to move its logic to a separate AIController class.
 This will make the Game.ts file cleaner and the AI logic easier to manage and test independently.

-Implement a PowerUpManager: Your to-do list mentions adding power-ups.
+[DONE] Implement a PowerUpManager: Your to-do list mentions adding power-ups.
 Instead of managing power-up spawning and effects directly in the Game class, you could create a PowerUpManager.
 This class would be responsible for:

 Spawning power-ups on the track.
 Detecting when a car collects a power-up.